zeph-yr/AccessAbility/README.md

 ## Scores
 - **In-Map:** Score is for the color you are playing :)
-- **Results Page and Submission:** If submitting, score will be a pass as if you missed all the turned-off or disappearing color blocks.
+- **Results Page and Submission:** If submitting, your passing score will be as if you missed all the turned-off and disappearing blocks.
 You can turn off score submission and still keep your BeatSavior and SliceVisualizer Data but local scores and replays will not be saved. `Friendly Walls` or `Turn Off Crouch Walls` subtracts 5% from score like the base game No Obstacles modifier.
 - **`Turn Off Score Submission`** only applies when _at least one color is set to "NoBlocks" or "Disappear"_.
 If you want to turn off score submission across your game, see my other mod [PlayFirstSubmitLater](https://github.com/zeph-yr/PlayFirstSubmitLater)

 ## Play One Handed Dodge-Cube